Peakboard/peakboard.github.io/content/_data_sources/31-en-ODBC-Excel.md

 SELECT * FROM [MyTable$]
 ```

 Afterwards a charging interval can be assigned and the data can be loaded via Load data.
-Finally everything is confirmed with OK.
+Finally, everything is confirmed with OK.

 The Excel file is now connected via the ODBC interface and can be used like any other data source.

-How data can be written to Excel with this connection can be found [here](/scripting/Samples/12-de-excel.html)
+How data can be written to Excel with this connection can be found [here](/scripting/Samples/12-de-excel.html).